 Motorcycle accidents are some of the most serious types of collisions that occur in Utah.
 Motorcyclists have nothing to protect themselves in crashes, other than optional personal protective gear.
 Lack of protection can result in serious injuries such as fractures, severe road rash, and head or brain injury.
 If you were recently involved in a motorcycle crash, come see our Taylorsville motorcycle accident lawyers at Fielding Law for legal counsel.
 You may be eligible for a significant recovery for your personal injuries, property damage, and more.

 How you handle yourself after a motorcycle accident can make a world of difference in an insurance claim or personal injury lawsuit.
-When in doubt, call an attorney right away.
-The lawyers at Fielding Law are always available to offer free consultations in Taylorsville.
+When in doubt, call an motorcycle accident lawyer right away.
+The accident lawyers at Fielding Law are always available to offer free consultations in Taylorsville.
 We can walk you through the appropriate steps to take on the journey toward physical and financial recovery.

-At Fielding Law, most of the clients we’ve represented had no clue what to do after a harmful motorcycle accident.
+At Fielding Law, most of the clients we’ve represented had no clue what to do after a harmful motorcycle injury.
 The majority of drivers do not think about traffic accidents until they are in the midst of one.
-Don’t worry – our firm is here to help you pick up the pieces and navigate a motorcycle accident claim, no matter what steps you took after your crash.
+Don’t worry – our law firm is here to help you pick up the pieces and navigate your motorcycle accident claims, no matter what steps you took after your crash.
 Knowing what you should do, however, can help.
 Follow these 10 steps for maximum protection of your rights:

 Utah is an excellent state for motorcycling, with spectacular drives.
 Motorcyclists hit the open road for views of creeks and canyons, and many navigate Utah’s cities for daily commutes.
 Every day, hundreds of motorcyclists in the state put themselves at risk just by operating their vehicles.
 Roads and highways can be dangerous for these road users, ending in deadly collisions.
 According to the Utah Highway Safety Report, there were nearly 13,000 motorcycle collisions and 10,436 injuries between 2006-2015.